-In connection with the acquisition of six self storage properties with a total fair value of \$34.8 million that we acquired as part of our portfolio between January 1, 2016 and December 31, 2016, we issued to Mr. Nordhagen or entities controlled by him a combination of 186,034 OP units and 241,274 subordinated performance units that we estimate had an aggregate value of approximately \$7.9 million as of the date of the acquisitions, and 34,100 LTIP units vested that were previously issued with an aggregate value of approximately \$0.6 million.
-In connection with the sourcing and underwriting of 46 properties that we acquired as part of our portfolio between January 1, 2016 and December 31, 2016, we paid entities controlled by Mr. Nordhagen \$510,000 in cash consideration.
-Of the cash consideration paid, Mr. Nordhagen's interest was approximately \$269,000, excluding Mr. Nordhagen's respective share of any costs associated with the sourcing and underwriting of acquired properties.
+In connection with three self storage properties that we acquired for \$24.5 million as part of our portfolio between January 1, 2017 and December 31, 2017, we issued to Mr. Nordhagen or entities controlled by him a combination of 26,049 OP units and 67,131 subordinated performance units that we estimate had an aggregate value of approximately \$2.2 million as of the date of the acquisitions, representing Mr. Nordhagen's ownership interests or co-investment in such properties.
+In connection with the sourcing and underwriting of 25 properties that we acquired as part of our portfolio between January 1, 2017 and December 31, 2017, we paid entities controlled by Mr. Nordhagen \$365,000 in cash consideration.
+Of the cash consideration paid, Mr. Nordhagen's interest was approximately \$193,000, excluding Mr. Nordhagen's respective share of any costs associated with the sourcing and underwriting of acquired properties.